icgc/icgc-get/README.md

 This is the `icgc-get` utility, a universal download client for accessing ICGC data residing in various data repositories.

+## Movitation

+The data for ICGC resides in many data repositories around the world.
+These repositories each have their own environment (public cloud, private cloud, on-premise file systems, etc.), access controls (DACO, OAuth, asymmetric keys, IP filtering), download clients and configuration mechanisms.
+Thus, there is much for a user to learn and perform before actually acquiring the data.
+This is compounded by the fact that the number of environments are increasing over time and their characteristics are frequently changing.
+A coordinated mechanism to bootstrap and streamline this process is highly desirable.
+This is the problem the `icgc-get` helps to solve.

 ## Installation

 To install ICGC get on your local machine , first download the ICGC get package.